 - Transmission of SARS-CoV-2 from asymptomatic or presymptomatic persons can occur.

 - It is not yet known whether the virus can be transmitted by blood, vomit, urine, breast milk, or semen.

-Breakthrough infections can occur in fully vaccinated individuals.
+Breakthrough infections occur in fully vaccinated individuals.
 Most reported cases have been mild or asymptomatic, although symptoms can persist for days to weeks.
-In a large study of vaccinated health care workers, the most commonly reported symptoms were upper respiratory congestion, myalgia, loss of smell or taste, and fever or rigors.
-About one-fifth of patients reported having "long-COVID" symptoms at 6 weeks after diagnosis.
-Additionally, the occurrence of breakthrough infections with SARS-CoV-2 appears to be correlated with neutralizing antibody titers during the peri-infection period.
+In a large study of breakthrough cases identified in fully vaccinated health care workers during the 4-month period after their second vaccine dose (January 20 through April 28, 2021), most had few symptoms (the most commonly reported symptoms were upper respiratory congestion, myalgia, loss of smell or taste, and fever or rigors).
+However, about one-fifth of patients reported having "long-COVID" symptoms at 6 weeks after diagnosis.
+The occurrence of breakthrough infections with SARS-CoV-2 appears to be correlated with neutralizing antibody titers during the peri-infection period.

 Infection prevention and control in health care settings: